Dates and Times of Event

 There are two Green P Parking areas near Sugar Beach at Dockside Dr & Queens Quay East.
 There is also a Green P at Bathurst & Lakeshore Blvd W. Use the Green P Parking website to help you find a place to park.
 However, these parking areas fill up fast during the festival so we encourage visitors to take the TTC or GO.
 To plan your trip, visit the TTC Trip Planner and GO Trip Planner.

 How do tickets work?

 Purchase tickets HERE.
 There are a limited number of tickets for deck tours available per day (June 29, June 30 & July 1).
 All tickets are date specific and non-transferrable.
 No refunds or exchanges.
 Processing Fees and HST are included in the final ticket price.

-Your mobile or printed ticket must be redeemed in person for a wristband(s) onsite at the Ticket Booths located in Harbour Square Park, HTO Park and HTO Park West during festival operating hours.
+Your mobile or printed ticket must be redeemed in person for a wristband(s) onsite at the Ticket Booths located in Harbour Square Park and Sherbourne Common during festival operating hours.